 Sandy beaches, tapas and sangria sound tempting and enough of a reason to work in Spain, but this stunning country is much more than that; its impressive architecture, lively environment, amazingly friendly people, relaxed lifestyle and neighbourhood feeling are part of its charm and what makes it an attractive place to live and work.

-In the last four years, the country has been recovering from an economic crisis, particularly the Catalan region which has been the centre of a political crisis following the “yes” vote to declare independence in 2017.
+In the last four years, the country has been recovering from an economic crisis.
 Investment on the other hand, has transformed cities like Madrid and Barcelona into hubs for technology.

 Madrid, the capital, is the most populated city with almost 7 million inhabitants, followed by Barcelona with half this number.
 Although Spain is a very international and open country, Spanish citizenship is clearly predominant with 86% of the total population holding a Spanish passport; the other 14% are foreigners, mostly Moroccans, Romanians, Ecuadorians, Colombians and British.